 GlobalShop’s Path to Purchase research found that 90% of retail journeys still end in a retail store, even those that begin online.
 People like to shop; they enjoy the convenience of shopping online, but nothing beats being on a sales floor surrounded by great product.

-The Limited, American Apparel, and Macy’s Close Hundreds of Stores
+The Limited, American Apparel, and Macy’s Closed Hundreds of Stores

-In January, The Limited began closing all 250 of its stores, while American Apparel started closing all of its 110 locations; Macy’s also set about closing 68 of its stores nationwide.
+In 2017, The Limited began closing all 250 of its stores, while American Apparel closed all of its 110 locations; Macy’s also set about closing 68 of its stores nationwide.
 Earlier this month, Gap Inc. also announced it would be closing 200 Gap and Banana Republic stores.

-Wait, so if brick-and-mortar stores are closing, how does this help my shop?
+Wait, so if brick-and-mortar stores are closing, how does it help my shop?
 Read on.

 Last December, Bloomberg News reported The Limited was likely headed for liquidation.
 Liz Dunn, chief executive of retail consulting firm Talmage Advisors, says The Limited has suffered from its inability to keep up with trends.